 These numbers depend on lots of factors, such as where visitors come from (home states) and nearby “feeder” cities.
-Bozeman is many miles from the northwest side of the Park, but many people fly into the Bozeman airport, then head south to enter the Park at West Yellowstone, Montana.
+Bozeman is many miles from the west side of the Park, but many people fly into the Bozeman airport, then head south to enter the Park at West Yellowstone, Montana.
 Jackson, Wyoming likely draws many who take in Grand Teton National Park before heading north to Yellowstone.

 Where visitors enter the Park depends on circumstances of their travel.
 Still travelers from the Northwest, Midwest, and Canada, may want to choose entrances near Red Lodge or Gardiner Montana.
 Both Red Lodge and Gardiner have lots to offer before heading to an official Park entrance.